AmandaEm/AmandaEm/README.md

 Hi there 👋
-I am Amanda Emily Smith.
+I am Amanda Emily Smith, a woman born and raised in New Orleans.
 I am studying junior web development in Generation, an amazing bootcamp to accelerate my skills.
 I have learned the fundamentals of HTML, CSS, SCRUM and Bootstrap.
 We just dived in Javascript!
 JS is such a dynamic language that opens up a whole world in web development.
 I am so excited about this work.

 - 🔭 I’m currently working on a task management application.
 - 🌱 I’m currently learning JavaScript!